jkehm/Wake-County-Housing/README.md

 	ORDER BY physical_city ASC;

 #### Description of Dashboard
 The group utilized Tableau in order to create this dashboard.
 An interactive map was created where the user can interactively scroll over Zip Codes within Wake County.
-Once the county is scrolled over a snippet of the data regarding the county will be appear.
+Once the county is clicked on a snippet of the data regarding the county will be appear.
 This map can be seen below.
 Additionally, the entire Tableau Story can be found [here.](https://public.tableau.com/app/profile/justin.kehm/viz/WakeCountyAvgSalesPriceDashboard/Story1?publish=yes)

 https://github.com/jkehm/group9/assets/73975096/0e917c67-48b6-4bf9-b5ba-a93b21119c25